2019 Legislative Program

 Preserving Local Taxing Authority

 Local taxing authority such as Business Professional License Tax (BPOL) and Machine and Tools Tax (M & T) should be preserved.

 Local General Fund dollars should not be diverted to the state treasury.

 The Communications Sales and Use Tax (CSUT) was enacted to establish a state-wide tax on communications sales and services.
 Funding was to be provided to the locality equal to the loss of revenue from preemption of local taxing authority.
 CSUT revenues should not be diverted to the State General Fund.

 Allocation of State Funding Crucial to Local Programs

 State Assistance to Local Law Enforcement HB599

-Seventy per cent of local public safety services are provided by local police departments in Virginia.
+Sixty-five per cent of local public safety services are provided by local police departments in Virginia.
 HB599 strives to equalize state funding between cities, counties and towns with police departments and localities in which the sheriff provides law enforcement.
-While state funding increased in the 2016-2018 biennium budget, there are still significant shortfalls between state funding for police departments and sheriffs.
-(Position shared with other localities, VML)
+While state funding increased in the 2018-2020 biennium budget, there are still significant shortfalls between state funding for police departments and sheriffs.

 State Funding for Jails and Courts